 Jocelyn Bell Burnell and Antony Hewish announced the discovery of pulsing radio sources early in 1968.
 Their regular pulsing behavior was so perplexing that they were interpreted as possibly signals from aliens.
 Frank Drake, a pacesetter in the search for alien life, coined the word pulsars to describe them.

 In 1969, by which time he had been head of astronomy at Cornell University for almost a decade, Gold requested permission to speak at the first academic conference on pulsars on May 20/21 in New York.
-However, his pulsar paper was rejected on the basis that it would encourage other ‘crazy’ suggestions.
+However, his pulsar paper was rejected on the basis it would encourage other ‘crazy’ suggestions.

 Gold immediately submitted his paper to Nature, which published it on May 25, just five days after he sent it.
 Following the lines of argument he had used in 1951, he argued that pulsars are rapidly rotating neutron stars – the whole star completing a rotation on a timescale of seconds or fractions of a second.
 Gold said the combination of high rotation speed and intense magnetic field would push plasma in the neutron star’s magnetosphere to speeds that were significant fractions of the speed of light, leading to the regular radio pulses.